-The Institute will also contribute to teaching in UJ’s humanities faculty.
+The Institute also contributes to teaching in UJ’s humanities faculty.

-Its courses will be well integrated into the University’s intellectual life,
+Its courses are well integrated into the University’s intellectual life, and

 “Conflict Resolution in Africa” to African Honours students.

 This course represents a concrete effort to contribute substantively to the University of Johannesburg’s (UJ) efforts to decolonise the academic curriculum, and to ensure that the epistemology of the university’s syllabi reflects its African context.

 Pan-Africanism can be defined as the efforts to promote the political, socio-economic, and cultural unity and self-reliance of Africa and its Diaspora.
 The subject of Pan-African political thought is one that has historically been under-researched.

 One of the first attempts to synthesise these ideas into a single volume was Guy Martin’s African Political Thought, which was published only as recently as 2012.
 This course is thus particularly timely in ensuring that Pan-African knowledge production is part of, and influences, mainstream global thinking.